 a.
 FAs shall use the attribute guidelines and table presented in Attachments 1 and 2 when requesting new or modifying existing continuation accounts.

 b.
-Continuation accounts shall be monitored on a monthly basis by the FA assigned to the accounts.
+Continuation accounts and general clearing accounts shall be monitored on a monthly basis by the FA assigned to the accounts.

 d.
 FAs can utilize the Available Balances or Balances by Consolidation queries in KFS (under Main Menu – Balance Inquiries – General Ledger) or the budget status in the reporting system to monitor the overall status of the accounts.
 If the continuation account balances out to $0 on each object code, then the account has been appropriately cleared.

 a.
 Chart Managers shall monitor new account creations and account modifications to ensure that the appropriate continuation account is assigned based on its Fund Group, Sub-Fund Group Type, imposed/non-imposed status, and Depository of Funds.

 b.
 Campus level chart managers shall utilize reports to monitor the status of their respective chart code’s continuation accounts and ensure that the responsible FAs are in compliance with this policy.

 3. System Level Responsibilities

 a.
 Periodic reviews of reports by system-wide offices ORS is responsible for sponsored program accounts, and GAO is responsible for non-sponsored program accounts) shall be utilized to ensure compliance.